15-Minute Dried Pollock Soup (Bugeo-guk)

 Step 1.
 Make anchovy sea kelp stock.

 Combine dried anchovies and dried sea kelp in water and bring it to boil.
 Simmer for 3-4 minutes.
 Discard the anchovies and sea kelp and reserve the stock.
-Tear pollock in shreds if pieces are too long.
+Then, tear the pollock in shreds if pieces are too long.

 In a bowl of water, plunge the shredded dried pollock, then take them out immediately.
 Squeeze out the excess water and set aside.